prathmesh133/BakeHub/README.md

 includes a FAQ section with a searchable list of questions

 📦 Tech Stack
+Frontend:
-Frontend: HTML, SCSS, Typescript
+HTML, SCSS, Typescript

+UI Frameworks:
-UI Framework: Bootstrap, AngularJS
+Bootstrap, AngularJS